Mechamod/Mechamod/README.md

 # Hi there!
 Welcome to Tim Anders' GitHub Page!
 ### Here you can access all my public projects

+**About me**:
-About me: I am a IT student (with focus on data science and machine learning) currently doing my master in germany.
+I am a IT student (with focus on data science and machine learning) currently doing my master in germany.
-I am open for collaboration projects about data science, amchine learning and deep learning.
+Also I am always open for collaboration projects about data science, machine learning and deep learning.

 You can reach out to me on:
 <a href="https://www.linkedin.com/in/tim-anders/"><img src="https://res.cloudinary.com/importdata/image/upload/v1595012354/linkedin_t9qiwy.png" alt="drawing" width="100"/>
 <!--
 **Mechamod/Mechamod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.